harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/tanzu/add-config-files.md

 6. Select **Submit**.
    ![](./static/config-file-harness.png)

-For more information about, go to [using config file in your deployments](/docs/continuous-delivery/x-platform-cd-features/services/cd-services-config-files/).
+For more information, go to [using config file in your deployments](/docs/continuous-delivery/x-platform-cd-features/services/cd-services-config-files/).

 You can view the config files added to your service definition.